duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### developer-9

-**Q:** How does the definition of Developer in Scrum reflect the principle of cross-functionality?
+**Q:** {Interrogate} How does the definition of Developer in Scrum reflect the principle of cross-functionality?

 - Vietnamese outline:
   - Question: Định nghĩa Developer trong Scrum thể hiện nguyên lý cross-functionality như thế nào?